-- Risk mitigation is also an important driver of cleantech infrastructure and innovation.
+- Risk mitigation is also an important driver of Cleantech infrastructure and innovation.

 Husk Power Systems

-Husk Power Systems is a startup company based in Bihar, India, that provides power to thousands of rural Indians using proprietary technology that has been developed by the firm that cost-effectively generates electricity using a biomass gasifier that creates fuel from rice husks, a waste product of the rice hullers that separate the husks as chaff from the rice, a staple food in the region.
+Husk Power Systems is a startup company based in Bihar, India, that provides power to thousands of rural Indians using proprietary technology that has been developed by the firm that cost-effectively generates electricity using a biomass gasifier that creates fuel from rice husks, a waste product of the rice that separates the husks as chaff from the rice, a staple food in the region.
 They offer a flexible, 100% renewable energy 'pay-as-you-go' service, using a mobile-enabled smart metering system.
 With a 24-hour onsite service team and a maximum four-hour response time when issues arise, they provide reliable, low-cost AC power that matches the aspirational needs of our customers; for households, community services, small businesses, and factories.

-Surya Power Magic
+A K Surya Power Magic

 Green India Building Systems and Services (GIBSS)